verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 result in an OCI load balancer being created and configured to load balance to a set of Pods.

 ### Ingress for system components
-To provide ingress to system components, Verrazzano installs a NGINX Ingress controller, which includes a NGINX load balancer.
+To provide ingress to system components, Verrazzano installs a NGINX Ingress Controller, which includes a NGINX load balancer.
 Verrazzano also creates Kubernetes Ingress resources to configure ingress for each system component that requires ingress.
 An Ingress resource is used is to specify HTTP/HTTPS routes to Kubernetes services, along with an endpoint hostname and a TLS certificate.
 An Ingress by itself doesn't do anything;
 it is just a resource.
 An ingress controller is needed to watch Ingress resources and reconcile them, configuring the underlying Kubernetes load balancer to handle the service routing.
-The NGINX Ingress controller processes Ingress resources and configures NGINX with the ingress route information, and such.
+The NGINX Ingress Controller processes Ingress resources and configures NGINX with the ingress route information, and such.

-The NGINX Ingress controller is a LoadBalancer service, as seen here:
+The NGINX Ingress Controller is a LoadBalancer service, as seen here:
 ```
 $ kubectl get service -n ingress-nginx
 ...